EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Today’s Highlight || Custer’s ‘Last Stand’, a.k.a.
 Little Bighorn Battlefield National Monument

 We needed to be on the road early today, day 7.
 We weren’t.
-A slow breakfast and a quick final scoot around some as yet unseen Deadwood highlights meant we eventually departed a hot Deadwood (someone turned the heat up overnight) later than planned, getting back on the road in the early afternoon to continue the drive west.
-Less than an hour later and we were at the South Dakota/Wyoming state line, the first of two we’d cross today (but the only one we made a fuss over) en route to Billings, Montana via not one but two US national monuments.
+A slow breakfast and a quick final scoot around some as yet unseen Deadwood highlights meant we eventually departed a hot Deadwood (someone had turned the heat up overnight) later than planned, getting back on the road in the early afternoon to continue the drive west (northwest actually).
+Less than an hour later and we were at the South Dakota/Wyoming state line, the first of two we’d cross today but the only one we made a fuss over, en route to Billings, Montana, via not one but two US national monuments.

-Save for the ubiquitous signs, you’d scarcely know you’d crossed a state line in most instances.
-However, here on Interstate 90 the frontier is a tad obvious.
+Save for the ubiquitous sign, you’d scarcely know you’d crossed a state line in most instances.
+However, here on Interstate 90 connecting South Dakota to Wyoming the frontier is a tad more obvious.

 Wyoming – Take I

-This was to be a brief visit to Wyoming.
+This was to be a brief first foray into Wyoming.
 We’d be back of course but for now we were simply passing through the extreme northeast of the state en route northwest to Montana.
-A little over 200 miles of light-shaded I-90 separates the ‘Welcome to Wyoming’ sign outside Beulah to the state line with Montana, with a detour of some 30 miles needed to take in the sight of the country’s very first national monument, and the first of two we’d visit on this day, the so-called Devils Tower.
+A little over 200 miles of light-shaded Interstate 90 separates the ‘Welcome to Wyoming’ sign outside Beulah to the state line with Montana, with a detour of some 30 miles needed to take in the sight of the country’s very first national monument, and the first of two we’d visit on this day, the so-called Devils Tower.

 – N. Scott Momaday, Native American author